jordan-nunes/jordan-nunes/README.md

 ## Hi there 👋

+I'm Jordan Nunes, a technology enthusiast that wants to wants to develop innovative solutions!

 - 🔭 I’m currently working on Computer Vision and Data Analysis projects
 - 🌱 I’m currently learning Python